facebookresearch/uco3d/README.md

 ### Creating custom subset lists

 Subset lists are stored as `sqlite` tables.
 The easiest way is to use `pandas` to select a subset of the main `<UCO3D_DATASET_ROOT>/metadata.sqlite` table.
-The following example makes a subset list from or 100 and 30 training and validation samples respectively, by taking the first 130 sequences:
+The following example makes a subset list from or 100 and 30 training and validation samples respectively, by taking the first 130 sequences from the metadata:
 ```python
 import pandas as pd, sqlite3, os